xmas-ar/xNMS/docs/source/base/installation.md

 [Dramatiq](https://dramatiq.io/), a distributed task queue, can be used for executing automations:

 1. In setup/settings.json set `"use_task_queue": true`
-2. Set the `REDIS_ADDR` environment variable and run `dramatiq eNMS` from the project root.
+2. Set the `REDIS_ADDR` environment variable and run `dramatiq xNMS` from the project root.
     - The number of worker processes and threads can be configured (among other things).
 Run `dramatiq --help` to see the full list of dramatiq's command-line options.
 ### Hashicorp Vault

-All credentials should be stored in a Hashicorp Vault: the settings variable `use_vault : true` under the `vault` section of the `setup/settings.json` file tells eNMS that a vault has been setup.
+All credentials should be stored in a Hashicorp Vault: the settings variable `use_vault : true` under the `vault` section of the `setup/settings.json` file tells xNMS that a vault has been setup.
 Follow the manufacturer instructions and options for how to setup a [Hashicorp Vault](https://www.vaultproject.io/)

-Tell eNMS how to connect to the Vault with environment variables:
+Tell xNMS how to connect to the Vault with environment variables:

 - `VAULT_ADDRESS`
 - `VAULT_TOKEN`

-eNMS can also unseal the Vault automatically at start time.
+xNMS can also unseal the Vault automatically at start time.
 This mechanism is disabled by default.
 To activate it, one must set `unseal_vault : true` in `setup/settings.json` and set the UNSEAL_VAULT_KEY environment variables :